The Different Types Of Stressors And How To Deal With Them

 What are stressors?

 The word "stressors" refers to the internal and external stimuli that create feelings of stress.
-They are the signs that might tell our minds and bodies that something dangerous, complex, or harmful is occurring.
-Stressors can be certain situations, emotions, people, or physical sensations.
+They are the signs that tell our minds and bodies that something dangerous, complex, or harmful might be occurring.
+Stressors can be certain situations, life events, emotions, people, or physical sensations.

 Types of stressors